sanjdi/Banking-App/README.md

 ```sh
 npm start
 ```
-7. If all went ok, you will see bellow lines at the end of the terminal window.
+7. If all went ok, you will see something similar to this.
 ![image](https://github.com/sanjdi/Banking-App/assets/135525812/5ebad6ca-ac89-4b6b-a956-1dee51c52725)

 8. After the Node.js server is up, open a new terminal window in [Visual Studio Code](https://code.visualstudio.com/).
 Execute bellow command to run the unit test suite.
 ```sh
 npm test
 ```
-9. If something similar to this displayed, then you are all set.
+9. If something similar to this is displayed, then you are all set.
 ![image](https://github.com/sanjdi/Banking-App/assets/135525812/40383173-f7a7-4808-8177-8abcc82f4986)

 ## Run
 After the Node.js server is up, use any of the following methods to run the app.

-### Postman API Client
+### Option 1: Postman API Client

 1. To test *GET* endpoint, specify query parametres with required values, and click *Send*.
 Response will be displayed in the pannel.
 ```sh